 TRAM and DIEP flap breast reconstructions can be long and involve delicate microsurgery towards the end of the procedure.
 Having done these procedures together many times before, our surgeons have developed a familiar and efficient process, which minimises the duration of the surgery.
 While speed is not the goal, the duration of the surgery can certainly affect other aspects of your recovery.

-Dr Rodney Cooter and Dr Quoc Lam are specialist breast reconstruction surgeons.They are well equipped to guide you through your breast reconstruction.
+Dr Rodney Cooter is a specialist breast reconstruction surgeon.
+He is well equipped to guide you through your breast reconstruction.